demisto/content-docs/docs/welcome.md

 ### Integrations

-As the main connection between Cortex XSOAR and the 3rd party product, an [integration](integrations/code-conventions) forms the basis for the work you'll be contributing.
+As the main connection between Cortex XSOAR and the 3rd-party product, an [integration](integrations/code-conventions) forms the basis for the work you'll be contributing.
 You'll learn how to [fetch incidents](integrations/fetching-incidents) from your system in order to create incdients in Cortex XSOAR as well as the details around the integration best practices, logos, YAML files, etc.

 ### Playbooks